MSU: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Michigan State University (MSU) requires that you either take the SAT or ACT.
-See the table below for how Michigan State University (MSU)’s accepted students have performed on both tests.
+Michigan State University, College of Osteopathic Medicine requires that you either take the SAT or ACT.
+See the table below for how Michigan State University, College of Osteopathic Medicine’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Michigan State University (MSU)’s average SAT score is 1125 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Michigan State University, College of Osteopathic Medicine’s average SAT score is - - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Michigan State University (MSU) is getting more or less competitive.
+The trend over time helps give insight into whether Michigan State University, College of Osteopathic Medicine is getting more or less competitive.

 |25th Percentile